 That might sound like more than enough transactions for a functional network, but it is not.
 Complicated applications, like Facebook or Uber, individually need to perform hundreds or even thousands of processes per second to function.
 Complex blockchain-based apps would cost tens of thousands of dollars per hour to run, rendering all but the most basic of applications prohibitively expensive for any profit-driven organization.

-Making matters worse, there are currently over 182,000 ERC-20 contracts running on the Ethereum blockchain.
+Making matters worse, as of March 2021 there are over 365,000 ERC-20 contracts running on the Ethereum blockchain.
 For better or worse, “over 60% of contracts have never been interacted with.”
 But, even if we assume that only 40% of the 182,000 existing ERC-20 contracts are real projects, the network can’t even process 1 transaction per hour for every active project.

 Of course, any real project needs far more than 1 transaction per hour to be useful.
 This leads to competition among third-party projects to fill the limited number of transaction slots available.

 The Ethereum developer community is currently working on Layer 2 scalability solutions like Plasma to address this issue.
 However, these efforts are in an early beta stage, technologically overcomplicated, and completely untested in real-world applications.

 Moreover, Plasma is an aftermarket solution that is both extraordinarily complex and potentially insecure.
 It’s likely that a Plasma is several years away from being production-ready for main net integration.

 Yet another consequence of decentralization is a lack of security auditing of the smart contracts run on a platform.
 The platforms allow anyone to run any smart contract they please, as long as they pay the necessary gas fees.